TKHong-FDA/OTC_Clopper_Pearson_SampleSizeCalculator_Rshiny/README.md

 ## Overview
-An interactive R Shiny web application for calculating sample sizes using the one-sided Clopper-Pearson exact confidence interval method.
+An interactive R Shiny web application for calculating sample sizes using the one-sided Clopper-Pearson exact confidence interval method (alpha = 0.025).
 This tool supports both power-based and precision-based sample size calculations with visualization based on Monte Carlo simulation.

 ## Features